Nitehawk Winter 2021/22

-We do want you to know that Skiing, Snowboarding & Tubing will look different this year due to COVID-19 as well as the Landslide we encountered earlier this Summer; and we want to make sure you have all the necessary information regarding the impacts COVID-19 will have on your visit to Nitehawk.
+We do want you to know that Skiing, Snowboarding & Tubing will look different again this year due to COVID-19, as well as the Landslide from May of 2020 that we are working to recover from; and we want to make sure you have all the necessary information regarding the impacts COVID-19 will have on your visit to Nitehawk.
 Please scroll down to learn more.

 Please Note that Nitehawk will be continuing to update this page regularly as guidelines & protocols change, but despite these ongoing updates we want to share our current plans for operations this Winter Season with you.
 These protocols are based on Government of Alberta and Government of Canada Guidelines and Best Practices created and complied by the CWSAA, NSAA & CSC Ski Areas Associations and many local ski areas.

 These guidelines and operating protocols have been adopted to ensure that the Health and Safety of YOU our Guests and our Staff, remain Nitehawk’s TOP PRIORITY.

 To learn more about how the Ski Industry is adapting, please check out the Canadian Ski Council’s “Ski Well, Be Well” Operating Best Practices.

 We appreciate your patience and understanding as we all work hard to continue to be the REASON we HAVE a SEASON!